Autism Assessment

 Autism assessment isn’t just about a diagnosis; it helps you better understand the differences in communication, behaviour, and social interactions.

-Parents should consider an autism assessment for their child if they notice signs such as delayed speech or language, difficulty making eye contact, strong reliance on routines, intense focus on specific interests, or distress with changes.
+Any parent can consider autism assessment for their child if they notice signs such as delayed speech or language, difficulty making eye contact, strong reliance on routines, intense focus on specific interests, or distress with changes.
 All these signs can make daily life around school or in social settings more challenging for children.

 For teens and adults, signs may include challenges with reading social cues, forming relationships, managing sensory sensitivities, or adapting to new situations.
 An assessment is not only about identifying challenges but also recognizing strengths and understanding individual needs.